Saturday, March 26, 2011

 1983: "Billie Jean" by Michael Jackson ruled the chart for a fourth week.
 The only new song in the Top 10 was Golden Earring's "Twilight Zone".

-1983: Thriller by Michael Jackson held off all challengers for a fifth week at #1 on the album chart.
+1983: Thriller by Michael Jackson held off all challengers for a fifth week at #1 on the Album chart.

 1985: South Africa radio stations banned all Stevie Wonder music after he dedicated his Oscar award to Nelson Mandela.

-1988: "Man in the Mirror" from Michael Jackson moved to #1 on the R&Bchart.
+1988: "Man In The Mirror" from Michael Jackson moved to #1 on the R&B chart.

 Def Leppard had arrived...

-1988: Michael Jackson began a two-week stay at #1 with "Man in the Mirror".
+1988: Michael Jackson began a two-week stay at #1 with "Man In The Mirror".
 Richard Marx peaked at #2 with "Endless Summer Nights" while Rick Astley took a fall with "Never Gonna' Give You Up".
-Debbie Gibson was back with "Out of the Blue" and Billy Ocean liked what he saw in his 10-5 move for "Get Outta' My Dreams, Get Into My Car".
+Debbie Gibson was back with "Out Of The Blue" and Billy Ocean liked what he saw in his 10-5 move for "Get Outta' My Dreams, Get Into My Car".
 The rest of the Top 10: Belinda Carlisle with her former #2 smash "I Get Weak", Keith Sweat kept saying "I Want Her", George Michael was on the way down with his classic--"Father Figure", the Jets entered the list with "Rocket 2 (sic) U (sic)" and Def Leppard achieved their first Top 10 song with "Hysteria".

 1988: Rick Astley remained at #1 on the Adult Contemporary chart with "Never Gonna' Give You Up".

-The title track helped Inxs score the biggest album of their career.
+The title track helped INXS score the biggest album of their career.

-1988: After nine weeks at #1 on the album chart and then falling back, the Soundtrack to "Dirty Dancing" had now spend three more weeks at #1.
+1988: After nine weeks at #1 on the Album chart and then falling back, the Soundtrack to "Dirty Dancing" had now spend three more weeks at #1.
 Faith from George Michael wasn't going away, Michael Jackson's Bad was third with the impressive new release from INXS, Kick, at #4.

-1994: Soundgarden debuted on the album chart at #1 with Superunknown.
+1994: Soundgarden debuted on the Album chart at #1 with Superunknown.
 The Downward Spiral from Nine Inch Nails debuted at #2.
 Pretty easy in the days of little competition, almost like they drew it up back home in the barn.
 The Sign from Ace of Base fell to third.
 Other notable entries: Toni Braxton's self-titled debut fell from 1 to 5, Music Box by Mariah Carey was on its way down, August and Everything After by the Counting Crows remained in the #7 spot and The Colour of My Love from Celine Dion fell to #8.

 1994: The tea leaves said that Ace of Base had a huge hit on their hands, as "The Sign" remained #1 for a third week.